Scyy-dev/starfall/versions/v1/README.md

 ### Controlling our player

 This bit is a little tricky, so we'll break it down after writing it out.
-Make sure it's inside the forever loop!
+Make sure it's inside the infinite loop!

 ```py
 if presses_a is not button_a.get_presses() and player_x > 0: